doelab/EE3041_DSPonFPGA/Lab1/README.md

 3. **How can we do the demonstration on FPGA?**
    The guide has been updated for FPGA demonstration.
 You can follow the instructions in the updated guide for setting up your demo on the DE10 kit.

+4. **What is the format of the .hex file?**
+   Each value in each line of the hex file is a signed 24-bit value in hexadecimal format.
+You can convert it to decimal and analyze it normally in MATLAB.

+5. **If multiplication is used, do I need to write out the multiplier, or can I just use the multiplication operator?**
+   You can use the multiplication operator.

+6. **In my code, I use a for loop for calculations.
+Is that acceptable?**
+   You can code in any way that works to get the simulation result.
+However, if you plan to synthesize the design onto the FPGA, the code must be synthesizable.

+7. **Is FPGA limited to a maximum of 33 taps?**
+   When simulating, you can use as many taps as you like.
+When synthesizing and loading onto the FPGA kit, you need to be mindful of the resources on the DE10 and adjust the number of taps accordingly.

 ## How To Turn In Your Solution

 This semester we will be using LMS, simply submit the zip file with your reports and codes.